danfuzz/samizdat/README.md

 manipulation, and general higher-level systems application programming.

-As a fundamental part of its philosophy, Samizdat eschews hidden state and randomness, aiming for it to be the case that a given piece of code will run completely identically on multiple different runs.
-It also aims for the use of immutable data as an attractive first recourse.
-This all makes it a "functional" language of sorts, in the "Scheme camp" moreso than the "Haskell camp."
+As a fundamental part of its philosophy, Samizdat eschews hidden state and randomness, aiming for programs to be fully deterministic unless they explicitly rely on external state (such as a filesystem or network link).
+It also attempts to make immutable data as an attractive first recourse.
+This all makes Samizdat a "functional" language of sorts, in the "Scheme camp" moreso than the "Haskell camp."

 Find lots of documentation in [the doc/ directory](doc), including notably: